-The legal age of adulthood will be lowered to 18 on April 1, 2022.
-By lowering the age of adulthood, those who are 18 and 19 years of age will be able to conclude various contracts without parental consent.

-For instance, they can buy a mobile phone or rent an apartment to live alone Meanwhile, some age limits on drinking alcohol, smoking, buying betting tickets for horse and bike races will remain at the age of 20.
+The legal age of adulthood has been lowered to 18 on April 1, 2022.
+By lowering the age of adulthood, those who are 18 and 19 years of age have been able to conclude various contracts without parental consent.
+For instance, they can buy a mobile phone or rent an apartment to live alone.
+Meanwhile, some age limits on drinking alcohol, smoking, buying betting tickets for horse and bike races have remained at the age of 20.
 Civil Code In 2017, the Civil Code was revised, reviewing the overall regulations related to credit.
 In 2018, a partial amendment was made to the Civil Code to lower the age of majority to 18 years and raise the marriageable age for women to 18 years (making the marriageable age 18 years for both men and women) In addition to these revisions, provisions of the Civil Code concerning inheritance have been amended, and the new procedure in which testators can deposit their holograph wills with the Legal Affairs Bureaus has also been introduced.
 In 2019, a partial amendment was made to the Civil Code to raise the target age of person to be adopted concerning the special adoption system, which is a type of adoption system that extinguishes the legal relationship between an adopted child and his / her natural parents and relative by bloods.
-Furthermore, we are currently reviewing the Civil Code and the Real Property Registration Act in order to resolve the issue of "land with unknown owner".
+Furthermore, in 2021, the Civil Code and the Real Property Registration Act were amended, and a new act was legislated to enable landowners to transfer the inherited land to the National Treasury under certain conditions, in order to resolve the issue of "unclaimed land".
 Also, we are currently reviewing articles related to the disciplinary rights and articles related to the system of the presumption of child in wedlock in order to prevent from child abuse and to resolve the social issue that there are people who are not entered in a family register.
-Commercial Code, Companies Act In 2018, a partial amendment was made to the Commercial Code related to transport and maritime commerce (corporate activities involving the use of seafaring ships, such as sea transport).
-In 2019, the amended Companies Act was enacted, with revisions including: the establishment of a system for providing general shareholder meeting materials in electronic format, the preparation of regulations against the abuse of shareholder's right to propose and those regarding director remuneration and company indemnification, and the mandatory appointment of at least one outside director by companies with a board of company auditors.
-It is expected that the amendment will further improve the corporate governance of Japanese companies and increase the competitiveness of Japanese companies and the trust from domestic and foreign investors in Japanese companies, which in turn will significantly contribute to the growth of the Japanese economy.
+New systems to eliminate unclaimed land will come into effect from April 2023.
+In April 2021, a review of the basic civil laws was carried out in order to drastically solve the problem of unclaimed land.
+New systems will be enforced sequentially from 2023.
+First of all, from the viewpoint of "future prevention", the Real Property Registration Act has been amended.
+Under the new legislation, you must apply for inheritance registration and change of address registration, which were previously considered optional, and a package of measures has been taken to simplify and streamline these procedures.
+In addition, a new act has been legislated to establish a new system in which landowners can transfer the inherited land to the National Treasury with the approval of the Minister of Justice, In addition, from the viewpoint of "facilitation of use", the Civil Code has been amended to introduce a new property administration system which is specialized for managing real property with unknown owners.